eccenca/cmem-plugin-parameters/README.md

-# # parameters CMEM Workflow Plugin
+# cmem-plugin-parameters

-An eccenca Corporate Memory (CMEM) plugin to set parameters on a Task input.
+eccenca Corporate Memory Workflow plugin for parameter input

-Parameters can be set in the plugin configuration window in the form:

-parameter1,value1;parameter2,value2;...;parameterN,valueN
+## Development

+- Run [task](https://taskfile.dev/) to see all major development tasks.
+- Use [pre-commit](https://pre-commit.com/) to avoid errors before commit.
+- This repository was created with [this copier template](https://github.com/eccenca/cmem-plugin-template).